e-comas/e-comas.github.io/_posts/2021-12-13-expanding-your-ecommerce-into-a-new-country.md

 ---
 layout: blog
-title: >-
-  Know your new market: What to remember when you’re expanding into a new country
+title: "Know your new market: What to remember when you’re expanding into a new country"
 author: Jérôme de Guigné
 date: 2021-12-13T14:20:09.017Z
 excerpt: >
-  People from different countries have different cultures when it comes to buying stuff online.

-  Localisation is a crucial part of successful international expansion.

-  And it's about more than just good translation: it means knowing who your audience is in each country, and how they're likely to look at your product and product content.
+  Localisation is a key part of successful international expansion.
+And that means knowing your audience in each country, and how they look at your product.

-  We've asked our multinational team how people buy online in their home countries – and here are their insights so you can get your localisation right.
 thumbnail: /images/uploads/amazonvsgoogle.png
 thumbnail_alt: Amazon versus Google
 tags: